compassd/dcompass/README.md

 dcompass is now equipped with an expression engine which let you easily and freely compose logical expressions with existing matchers.
 This enables us to greatly improve config readablity and versatility.
 However, all existing config files involving if rule block are no longer working.
 Please see examples to migrate.

 **[2021-07-28] 2x faster and breaking changes**
 We adopted a brand new bare metal DNS library `domain` which allows us to manipulate DNS messages without much allocation.
-This adoption, together with the adoption of `jemalloc`, significantly improves the memory footprint and throughput of dcompass.
+This adoption significantly improves the memory footprint and throughput of dcompass.
 Due to this major refactorization, DoT/TCP/zone protocol are temporarily unavailable, however, UDP and DoH connections are now blazing fast.
 We will gradually put back those protocols.

-**[2021-07-26] Performance improvement and change on timeout syntax**
-We refactored most part of the code to improve the memory usage and response performance by up to 50%.
-Due to internal code changes, timeout configuration in DoT and DoH upstreams will not take affect anymore.

-**[2021-03-22] New syntax on writing rule blocks and upstream definitions.**
-Breaking changes happened as new routing scheme has been adopted, see configuration section below to adapt.

 # Usages